zoltan-nz/notes/topics.md

 - Update more record in one query with Active Record in Rails
 - Backbone with mustache, with handlebar, emblem... in slim or in haml... in rails and in other framework
 - A website about one project with different frameworks... comparision...
+- Will_paginate gem with remote true and with boostrap.

 ##Install haml -> erb converter: HERBALIZER